THEME AND COSTUME GUIDELINES

 (Some of the information you’ll find on the link above is a bit out of date and may seem contradictory to what you’ve read here.
 If that happens, don’t sweat it, these new guidelines you’re reading take precedent, so go with what they say).

-Second, we are excited to announce several Wasteland “Theme Ambassadors”.
+Second, we have several Wasteland “Theme Ambassadors”.
 These are simply veteran Wasteland attendees who are active on our Facebook groups and are available to answer your questions about theme and to give general costume tips.

 Mike “The Baron” Muchow